ginabeki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #### File 12-directory_permissions
 - Create a script that creates a directory called `my_dir` with permissions 751 in the working directory.

+#### File 13-change_group
+- Write a script that changes the group owner to school for the file hello

+- The file `hello` will be in the working directory